 The application package shall consist of:

-- a cover letter stating the purpose of the application and a brief statement of why you believe that your goals are well-matched with the goals of this position, together with a description of future research plans
+1) a cover letter stating the purpose of the application and a brief statement of why you believe that your goals are well-matched with the goals of this position, together with a description of future research plans

-- an attested CV that includes at least
+2) a CV that includes at least

 - a description of previous research and other work experience

 3) contact information for at least three references.